Nimal-dev/api_fetch_app/README.md

 # API Fetching Flutter Application

-A simple Flutter application that demonstrates fetching and displaying data from a REST API.
+A simple Flutter application that demonstrates fetching and displaying data API.
 The application showcases proper API integration with error handling and a clean, responsive UI.

 ## Project Overview